Oliss4t/BHT_Store_Sales_Time_Series_Forecasting/report.md

 ![transactions_timeline_by_store](./figs/transactions_timeline_by_store.png)

-The days of week is very important for shopping.
-It shows us a great pattern.
-Stores make more transactions at weekends.
-Almost, the patterns are same from 2013 to 2017 and Saturday is the most important day for shopping.
+The days of week are very important for shopping; there is a strong pattern visible as per the below visualisation.
+More transactions are made at the weekend.
+Also, the patterns are relatively consistent from 2013 to 2017, and Saturday is clearly the most important day for shopping.

 ![transactions_dayofweek](./figs/transactions_dayofweek.png)

 ## Oil Price

 There are some missing data points in the daily oil data as you can see below.
-You can treat the data by using various imputation methods.
-However, I chose a simple solution for that.
-Linear Interpolation is suitable for this time serie.
-You can see the trend and predict missing data points, when you look at a time serie plot of oil price.
+There are a number of ways that the missing data can be imputed, with the scikit-learn package having several easy-to-implement solutions.
+However, a simple solution was chosen in this case.
+Linear Interpolation is suitable for this time series; one can see the trend and predict the missing data points when looking at a time series plot of oil price.

 ![transactions_dayofweek](./figs/oil_missing_data.png)

 ## Sales

-Our main objective is, predicting store sales for each product family.
-For this reason, sales column should be examined more seriously.
-We need to learn everthing such as seasonality, trends, anomalies, similarities with other time series and so on.
+Our main objective is to predict store sales for each product family and at each store.
+For this reason, sales column should be examined more closely.
+Things such as seasonality, trends, anomalies, similarities with other time series and so on, should be observed and be taken into account where relevant.

-Most of the stores are similar to each other, when we examine them with correlation matrix.
-Some stores, such as 20, 21, 22, and 52 may be a little different.
+By examining the correlation matrix, we can see that most of the stores are similar to each other.
+Some stores, however, such as 20, 21, 22, and 52, may be a little different.

 ![transactions_dayofweek](./figs/correlations_among_stores.png)